-The Awards Committee selects the awardee who is then notified by the Board of Directors between September and December of the year preceding the ISRS biennial congress.
-The award is presented during the closing session of the congress and is followed by an invited lecture by the Awardee who receives a grant of $5000 and a commemorative certificate.
+The Awards Committee selects the awardee who is then notified by the Board of Directors between September and December of the year preceding the ISRS Biennial Congress.
+The award is presented during the closing session of the Congress and is followed by an invited lecture by the Awardee who receives a grant of $5000 and a commemorative certificate.

 Learn more about Jacob I. Fabrikant’s contributions and legacy here.

-YOUNG PROFESSIONAL ISRS AWARD
+YOUNG PROFESSIONAL AWARD

 The Young Professional Award recognizes young professionals who have made notable contributions to the field of radiosurgery early in their career.
-To be eligible, young professionals must be under the age of 35, the main author and presenter of an original scientific contribution (oral presentation) at the ISRS biennial congress and indicate their candidature during the abstract submission process.
-The Awardee will be selected by the Awards Committee during the ISRS biennial congress and the award will be presented to the individual during the closing session.
+To be eligible, young professionals must be under the age of 35, the main author and presenter of an original scientific contribution (oral presentation) at the ISRS Biennial Congress and indicate their candidature during the abstract submission process.
+The Awardee will be selected by the Awards Committee during the ISRS Biennial Congress and the award will be presented to the individual during the closing session.
 The award consists of $2500 and a commemorative certificate.